These Runners Got Married Mid-Marathon

 Talk about being in it for the long haul.
-Anthony Johnson and James Makokis pulled off a remarkable wedding midway through the 10k Vancouver Marathon on May 7, where they got married in a ceremony on English Bay Beach.
+Anthony Johnson and James Makokis pulled off a remarkable wedding midway through the Vancouver Marathon on May 7, where they got married in a ceremony on English Bay Beach, around the 20-mile mark.
 Johnson and Makokis wore tuxedo T-shirts, black shorts, and red leggings during the run; they quickly put on tuxedo jackets for the ceremony, which lasted about 30 minutes.
 Then they resumed their run and hit the finish line as a married couple.

 Johnson told the Cut via email, “We actually met while I was living in Brooklyn working for a boot company.
 James was the ‘centerfold’ in Out Magazine for an article on the Montana Two Spirit Society.
 I emailed him to ask questions about the content of the article and we started chatting thereafter.
 He visited me in New York for my 30th birthday where we biked the entire city and had one of those only in New York romantic kind of days.
 That’s the day that really started our relationship.”